iofun/treehouse/README.md

     »h░░██████▀▀U░Nñ░░░░░██████████████╫▓h░▄░░▄▄░║▓▓████████████Kµ░░░░ñU███████░░«░░
     »░h½█▀░╜██▀K»Ü»░░░»╨h░»▀▀█▀█▀▀▀▀▀▀▀▀╩╩▀▀H»▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀»░╨hh░»»/╠░╚ñ║▀▀▀M░░░
     »»»╨╚╙╨░╙╙░╨"!╙░╙╚░╩^^╨^░"h░░""░Ü"░░░^╚"╚╨░»»░░░»░»»░░»»░░»░»»░»»»»»»»»»»░░░░░»»
+## What is ghosts?
 This distributed system train information models provided for convenience spawning *nix daemons over time that grow into other units.
 Nodes provide granular unit control with in your clusters, spawn more nodes to allow control of additional units.

 Feel free to [explore](https://github.com/spacebeam) and remember; as your system grow in number, you must spawn more nodes to control it.

+## Goal
+The goal of `ghosts` application is to provide up-to-date information models for convenience consumption.